-So if you’re asking if Medical Transcription/Healthcare Documentation is a viable career, this article is for you.
+If you’re asking if Medical Transcription/Healthcare Documentation is a viable career, this article is for you.
 Here are some options below to help you discover what you can do with a career in Medical Transcription/Healthcare Documentation.

 MTs (now referred to as Medical Transcription/Healthcare Documentation Specialists or MT/HDS’s) have been employed in many different areas while also working from home.
 This has not changed.
 In fact, transcription has been made even easier due to the Internet.
 As an employee, Sally Jones can type for a Rapid Transcription Company 8 hours per day, even work a split shift, and still receive healthcare benefits and PTO (paid time off).

 In the online environment, it has become even easier to find employment working from home because there is no longer the need for MTs to acquire specialized computers with preloaded software.
-There is no requirement to invest in anything except high-speed Internet, reference materials and a foot pedal.
+There is no requirement to invest in anything except high-speed Internet, reference materials, and a foot pedal.
 As an MT/HDS, all you need is an up-to-date computer and the ability to follow standard privacy and confidentiality procedures.

 Working from home does not only apply to employees.
 Some people in the MT/HDS profession prefer being a Business Associate or a subcontractor.
 These folks are usually known as ICs (independent contractors) and establish their own business contracts with providers.

-An MT/HDS can be a subcontractor for a physiotherapy clinic, a doctor’s office or even a veterinary practice.
-They carry insurance and have to usually sign contracts and documents ensuring the protection of patient health information.
-They can arrange to physically pick up work and take it home to transcribe or they can do it all online.
+An MT/HDS can be a subcontractor for a physiotherapy clinic, a doctor’s office, or even a veterinary practice.
+They carry insurance and usually have to sign contracts and documents ensuring the protection of patient health information.
+They can arrange to physically pick up work and take it home to transcribe, or they can do it all online.
 They can also print out hard copies of documents or can simply send the files back electronically to be printed or stored at the facility.

 Why?
-Because most people, especially busy career women with families, would prefer to be at home working rather than commuting to a job and having to spend money on cars, gas and wardrobes.
+Because most people, especially busy career women with families, would prefer to be at home working rather than commuting to a job and having to spend money on cars, gas, and wardrobes.
 More importantly, the family-oriented MT/HDS prefers not to entrust their children to daycare and bear the exorbitant expense.